-Opportunities for individual and group performance include participation in various musical organizations sponsored by the Department of Music (such as symphony orchestra, wind ensemble and mixed choir) and in courses offered in physical education.
-To encourage students to pursue such physical, social and creative activities, the college allows up to 12 units of credit toward the bachelor's degree for successful completion of enrollment in individual and group performance.
-Exceptions to the minimums can be made for students majoring in departments requiring a large number of performance courses, such as dance, drama and music.
+Opportunities for individual and group performance include participation in various musical organizations sponsored by the Department of Music (e.g., symphony orchestra, wind ensemble, mixed choir) and in courses offered in physical education.
+To encourage students to pursue such physical, social and creative activities, the college allows up to 12 units of credit toward the bachelor's degree for the successful completion of enrollment in individual and group performance.
+Exceptions to the minimums can be made for students majoring in departments that require a large number of performance courses, such as dance, drama and music.

-Students participating in internships that contribute to their academic or professional development may earn credit for unpaid internships.
-Registration in an internship for credit shall be conditional on satisfactory completion of the Internship Learning Agreement form provided by the College Office and the approval of this completed form by the College Office, faculty sponsor and internship sponsor.
+Students participating in internships that contribute to their academic or professional development may earn credit for those internships.
+Registration in an internship for credit is conditional upon the satisfactory completion of the Internship Learning Agreement form provided by the College Office and the approval of this completed form by the College Office, the faculty sponsor and the internship sponsor.

-Credit awarded for an internship shall correspond to the time spent in work activities.
+Credit awarded for an internship corresponds to the time spent in work activities.
 The student is expected to work 45 hours of internship experience over a period of six to eight weeks for each unit of credit.
 Registration for 1 to 3 units of credit is possible.

 Part-Time Study: Nontraditional Students